Adelaide-Autonomous-Racing-Kit/ac-interface/readme.md

 sudo chmod a+r+w /dev/uinput
 ```

+Additionally, if the game resolution is set to be the same as your windowed resolution, i.e. you have a 1920x1080 screen, and in AC you disable fullscreen mode (enabling windowed mode) and set the resolution to be 1920x1080, AC will ignore your windowed mode request and thus our scripts won't be able to do game capture.
+So you will need to set the game resolution to something smaller than your display, i.e. 1920x1080 screen, so 1900x600 game resolution.

 ### Recording
 To write out image files faster we need to make sure an additional package is installed by running `sudo apt-get install libturbojpeg` prior to running `make build`.